 You've worked hard to get this far.
 Now let us help you.

-1. Honor, Leader and Non-Resident Merit Scholarships: These scholarships are for new freshmen and transfers and will be awarded based on a review of students' previous academic performance.
+1. Honor, Leader and Non-Resident Merit Scholarships: This scholarship fund is very limited and will be offered to students on a first-come, first-served basis, so send official transcripts and test scores in so an offer can be made.
+Submission of your application and materials does not guarantee the financial award.
+These scholarships are for new freshmen and transfers and will be awarded based on a review of students' previous academic performance.
 Students do not need to submit an application for these academic awards, but must submit their ACT/SAT results and their high school and college transcripts to be considered.
 These scholarships are offered and awarded by the Admissions Office.
-Honor and Leadership Scholarships are generally awarded to students from North Dakota and Minnesota and vary from $500 to $2,500.
-Non-Resident Merit Scholarships are awarded to students from other states and provinces and will vary from $600 to $2,400 for 2014-15, depending upon the student's state of residence and previous academic performance.
+Honor and Leadership Scholarships are generally awarded to students from North Dakota and Minnesota and vary from $1000 to $2,500.
+Non-Resident Merit Scholarships are awarded to students from other states and provinces and will vary from $1,000 to $2,600 for 2018-19, depending upon the student's state of residence and previous academic performance, and are renewable.

 2. Endowed MSU Foundation Scholarships: Scholarships designated for specific academic divisions are awarded by that designated division.
 Scholarship applications received by the February 15 deadline are sent to division chairs for their review and determination.
 Other scholarship recommendations are made by the Financial Aid Committee.
 A listing of all current MSU Foundation scholarships can be found at "Browse all Scholarships."